-This page was started because of an email I received from John Adelmann of the Central Alternative High School, Dubuque, Iowa who was doing research into a local lead shot tower built in 1856.
+This page was started because of an email I received from John Adelmann of the Central Alternative High School, Dubuque, Iowa which closed in 2010 but at the time was doing research into a local lead shot tower built in 1856.
 John wanted to know a little about the history of lead shot making, which went back to William Watts of Bristol in around 1780.
 Whilst researching William Watts, I came across quite a bit of the history of lead working in Bristol and so this page was created.

 It appears that Bristol has long been a centre for lead making and manufacturing.
 Lead has probably been mined from the Mendips, a range of hills just south of Bristol, since pre-Roman days.
 The last Mendip lead mine, St. Cuthbert's, closed in 1908, unable to compete with cheaper, better quality, imported lead.
 In 1869, St. Cuthbert's employed forty men, but soon after it ran into financial difficulties.
 The buildings fell into disrepair and much of the existing plant was pulled down.
 Lead was again produced in 1881, however, when St Cuthbert's was under new ownership, and over 650 tons of metal were produced in 1889, in addition to dressed ore - galena (lead sulphide) - sold in Bristol, probably to Sheldon Bush's Blackswarth lead works.
 New equipment was installed in the 1890s and more in the early 1900s, but the works were finally closed in 1908 and the plant dismantled and sold in 1910.
 The three chimneys disappeared around 1928 and today only a complex of foundations, flues and condenser passages, with a few massive sections of masonry remain on the site. (from "Industrial Archaeology of the Bristol Region" by Angus Buchanan and Neil Cossons - Augustus M Kelley, New York, 1969)